The best electric auger has the potential for making ice fishing and digging post holes much easier.

 The Ion R1 Electric Ice Auger is built for chasing fish.
 It drills holes quietly which means you won’t be scaring any fish away.

-Ion auger battery life is pretty impressive.
+How long do ION batteries last?
+Ion auger battery life is pretty impressive, but it really depends on how much you’re drilling and how thick the ice is.
 Drill 40 holes through 2 feet of ice on a single charge with this electric auger.

 Weighing in at approx. 22lbs, its lightweight design allows for easy transport and portability over ice.
 Ditch mixing oil/gas and nasty fumes with this electric model that you can easily use in your ice shanty.
 Once of the best electric augers on the market.

 Because its electric, you don’t have to worry about mixing oil/gas or fumes in your ice shanty.
 Ion includes one battery, a charger, and a 3 year warranty with your purchase.